 Open Protocol is an interface for building applications for remote control or data subscription of controllers.
 It is platform independent and can be implemented on Linux, PLC, printers, and all Windows platforms for example.

-The Open Protocol supports Ethernet connection towards Power Focus 6000, PF6 Flex System and Power Focus 6000 StepSync.

-This document specifies all the product specific considerations when using the Open Protocol together with Power Focus 6000, PF6 Flex System or Power Focus 6000 StepSync.
+This document specifies all the product specific considerations when using the Open Protocol together with Power Focus 6000, PF6 Flex System, Power Focus 6000 StepSync, PF8, PF8 StepSync or IxB.
+Open Protocol supports Ethernet connection towards all these products.

 Revision history